IRS Form 8889 (Health Savings Accounts (HSAs)) and Instructions (2018)

 The 2018 versions of the form and instructions are largely unchanged from the 2017 versions, but they have been updated to reflect the 2018 HSA contribution limits (see our Checkpoint article) and filing deadline (April 15, 2019), which is also the deadline for making HSA contributions for 2018.
 In addition, the instructions include a note regarding the $6,900 family HDHP contribution maximum for 2018, which was lowered to $6,850 and then restored to $6,900, directing taxpayers who received distributions of excess contribution based on the lower amount to review Rev. Proc.
 2018-27 regarding the tax treatment of the distribution (see our Checkpoint article).

 EBIA Comment: Although Form 8889 is filed by HSA holders as an attachment to Form 1040, employers and advisors working with HSAs should have a basic understanding of its scope.
-The similarity of this year’s and last year’s versions was expected, as the rules for HSAs have remained relatively stable since last year (with the one exception noted above).
-The April 18 deadline for federal income tax returns—and HSA contributions—is due to the Emancipation Day holiday in Washington, D.C., which in 2017 falls on Monday, April 17.
+The similarity of this year’s and last year’s versions was expected, as the rules for HSAs have remained relatively stable since last year.
+While the form and instructions do not mention it, we note that taxpayers in Maine and Massachusetts will have two additional days to file their taxes and make HSA contributions due to local holidays.
 For more information, see EBIA’s Consumer-Driven Health Care manual at Sections XI.G (“Other Coverage That May or Will Prevent HSA Eligibility”), XII (“HSAs: Contributions”), XV (“HSAs: Distributions and Rollovers”), and XVII.B (“HSA Holder Reporting Obligations”).
-You may also be interested in our recorded webinar, “Workplace Health Savings Accounts (HSAs)” (recorded on 10/5/16).
+You may also be interested in our recorded webinar: “Learning the Ropes: An Introduction to HRAs and HSAs” (recorded on 8/29/18).

 Contributing Editors: EBIA Staff.